 Specifics depend on the type of event, but most organizations will likely need to:

-- Have an adequate and robost organization that has a history of approved youth programs and events.
+- Have an adequate and robust organization that has a history of approved youth programs and events.

 - Receive approval to offer youth programs based on their approved organization's mission.
 See Working with Youth Guidelines.

-- Register the event on CardinalSync at least 4 weeks in advance.
-You may not reach out to youth, schools, communities, etc until you meet with a peer advisor.
+- Register the event at least 8 weeks in advance.
+You may not reach out to youth, schools, communities, etc until you meet with an OSE advisor.

-- Meet with a peer advisor for a preliminary review of your plan.
-After you meet with a peer advisor, you'll receive a to-do checklist that includes some of the following:
+- Meet with an OSE advisor for a preliminary review of your plan.
+Afterwards, you'll receive a to-do checklist that includes some of the following: